gbdev/pandocs/content/Video_Display.md

 Newer CGB games may avoid this effect by changing palette data when detecting GBA hardware ([see how](CGB_Registers#Detecting_CGB_.28and_GBA.29_functions "wikilink")).
-A relative simple method would be using the formula GBA=CGB/2+10h for each R,G,B intensity, probably the result won\'t be perfect, and (once colors become visible) it may turn out that the color mixing is different also;
-anyways, it\'d be still ways better than no conversion.
+Based on measurement of GBC and GBA palettes using the \"144p Test Suite\" ROM, a fairly close approximation is GBA = GBC \* 3/4 + 8h for each R,G,B intensity.
+The result isn\'t quite perfect, and it may turn out that the color mixing is different also; anyways, it\'d be still ways better than no conversion.
 Asides, this translation method should have been VERY easy to implement in GBA hardware directly, even though Nintendo obviously failed to do so.
 How did they say, \"This seal is your assurance for excellence in workmanship\" and so on?

+This problem with low brightness levels does not affect later GBA SP units and Game Boy Player.
+Thus ideally, the player should have control of this brightness correction.

 LCD OAM DMA Transfers
 ---------------------